Consciousness-Inspired Spatio-Temporal Abstractions for Better Generalization in Reinforcement Learning: : Spatially Temporally Abstract Planning

 \subsection{Problem 1: Edge Estimation}

 First, we discuss how to estimate the edges of the proxy problem, given a set of already generated checkpoints.
-Taking inspiration from conscious information processing in brains, we introduce a local perceptive field selector, $\sigma$, consisting of a learned attention bottleneck that (soft-)selects the top-$k$ local segments of the full state (\eg{} a feature map by a typical convolutional encoder); all segments of the state compete for the $k$ attention slots, \ie{} relevant aspects of states are promoted, and irrelevant ones discarded, to form a partial state representation \citep{mott2019towards,tang2020neuroevolution,zhao2021consciousness,alver2023minimal}.
+Inspired by conscious information processing in brains \citep{dehane2017consciousness} and existing approach in \citet{sylvain2019locality}, we introduce a local perceptive field selector, $\sigma$, consisting of an attention bottleneck that (soft-)selects the top-$k$ local segments of the full state (\eg{} a feature map by a typical convolutional encoder); all segments of the state compete for the $k$ attention slots, \ie{} irrelevant aspects of state are discouraged or discarded, to form a partial state representation \citep{mott2019towards,tang2020neuroevolution,zhao2021consciousness,alver2023minimal}.
 We provide an example in Fig. \ref{fig:overall} (see purple parts).
-On top of $\sigma$, the auxiliary estimators, to be discussed soon, force the bottleneck mechanism to promote aspects relevant to the local estimation of connections between the checkpoints.
-The rewards and discounts are then estimated on top of the partial state $\sigma(S)$, based on the agent's behavior.
+Through $\sigma$, the auxiliary estimators, to be discussed soon, force the bottleneck mechanism to promote aspects relevant to the local estimation of connections between the checkpoints.
+The rewards and discounts are then estimated from the partial state $\sigma(S)$, conditioned on the agent's policy.